WebControlCNC/WebControl/README.md

 - install the requirements
     `pip install -r requirements.txt`

 And that's the virtual environment creation and set up done.
-From now on you'll only need to activate the virtual environment after any restart to get going.
+From now on you'll only need to activate the virtual environment (for Windows use the `pyenv shell` command) after any restart to get going.

 #### Virtualenv on a Raspberry Pi